isomerpages/imda-tradetrust/_solution/Shipping & Logistics.md

 system interoperability and platform-agnostic, seamless data exchange with your supply chain partners.</p>
 <p></p>
-<p>Cargo release can be automated during acceptance of surrendered Bills.</p>
+<p>Cargo release can be automated during acceptance of surrendered Bills
+with identity and authenticity checks.</p>
 <p></p>
 </li>
 <li>